observeinc/terraform-provider-observe/docs/resources/dataset.md

 ### Optional

+- `acceleration_disabled` (Boolean) Disables periodic materialization of the dataset
 - `description` (String) Dataset description.
 - `freshness` (String) Target freshness for results.
 Reducing the freshness will increase the frequency with which queries are run, which incurs higher transform costs.